eclipse-langium/langium-website/hugo/content/tutorials/langium_and_monaco.md

 // Start the language server with the shared services startLanguageServer(shared);

-// Send a notification with the serialized AST after every document change type DocumentChange = { uri: string, content: string, diagnostics: Diagnostic[] };
-const documentChangeNotification = new NotificationType<DocumentChange>('browser/DocumentChange');
-// use the built-in AST serializer const jsonSerializer = MiniLogo.serializer.JsonSerializer;
-// listen on fully validated documents shared.workspace.DocumentBuilder.onBuildPhase(DocumentState.Validated, documents => {
-    // perform this for every validated document in this build phase batch for (const document of documents) {
-        const module = document.parseResult.value as Model;
-        let json: Command[] = [];

-        // only generate commands if there are no errors if(document.diagnostics === undefined  || document.diagnostics.filter((i) => i.severity === 1).length === 0) {
-            json = getCommands(generateMiniLogoCmds(module));
-        }

-        // inject the commands into the module
-        // this is safe so long as you careful to not clobber existing properties
-        // and is incredibly helpful to enrich the feedback you get from the LS per document (module as unknown as {$commands: Command[]}).$commands = json;

-        // send the notification for this validated document, with the serialized AST + generated commands as the content connection.sendNotification(documentChangeNotification, {
-            uri: document.uri.toString(),
-            content: jsonSerializer.serialize(module, { sourceText: true, textRegions: true }),
-            diagnostics: document.diagnostics ?? []
-        });
-    }
-});
 ```

 Again, this is based on code that was originally produced by the yeoman generator, so it should look familiar.